aminanvary/Custom-Instructions/README.md

 1. Install the Claude desktop application if you haven't already
 2. Set up the required MCP servers mentioned in the specific instruction
+3. Create a new Claude Project for the specific purpose (e.g., a "News Source Finder" project)
-3. Open the instruction file you want to use
+4. Open the instruction file you want to use in this repository
-4. Copy the content from the code block section in the instruction file
+5. Copy the content from the code block section in the instruction file
-5. Paste it into Claude desktop's custom instructions section
+6. Paste it into the Claude Project's custom instructions section
-6. Start a conversation with Claude referencing the instruction
+7. Start a conversation within that project referencing the instruction

+Creating separate Claude Projects for each instruction type allows you to organize your work and maintain different specialized versions of Claude for different tasks.

 ## Ongoing Development